 Caring for an older relative or friend, while often rewarding, can also have its challenges.
 We can give you the support you need, from extra help at home to memory care to helping you navigate changes in behavior.

 If your loved one needs extra care at home, our nurses, social workers, home health aides and physical, occupational and speech therapists come to you to provide personal care.
-We provide these services wherever you call home.
-This includes houses, apartments, group homes, assisted living facilities and residential housing.
+We provide these services at houses, apartments, group homes, assisted living facilities and residential housing throughout Minnesota and western Wisconsin.
 If you think that you need home care, a nurse or therapist will be at your home within 48 hours of your application to discuss your needs.
 Please note that an order is needed for home care.

 When someone you love has memory or cognitive disorders, each day can have new challenges.
 It could be dementia, Alzheimer’s disease or age-related memory loss.
 We can help determine what is causing the memory loss and be a guide for you.
 Our memory care team and research professionals provide patients, family members and caregivers with everything they need to live their best lives.
 We’ll be with you every step of the way, offering therapies based on the latest research.